Biodexa Pharmaceuticals Plc (BDRX) Shares Soar Above 1-Year High

-Biodexa Pharmaceuticals Plc (NASDAQ: BDRX)’s stock price has soared by 8.17 in relation to previous closing price of 0.20.
-Nevertheless, the company has seen a loss of -15.93% in its stock price over the last five trading days.
+Biodexa Pharmaceuticals Plc (NASDAQ: BDRX)’s stock price has plunge by 7.55relation to previous closing price of 0.22.
+Nevertheless, the company has seen a 18.17% surge in its stock price over the last five trading sessions.

 Is It Worth Investing in Biodexa Pharmaceuticals Plc (NASDAQ: BDRX) Right Now?